dorian1000/clc_flagger_project/README.md

 https://localhost:3000

-see #refChapter for login credentials
+see [here](https://github.com/dorian1000/clc_flagger_project#install-grafana-in-the-istio-system-namespace) for login credentials

 In the Grafana UI.
 Click `Add new datasource`.
 You can find the prometheus url with, e.g. 10.0.84.211:9090